Straightedge and compass construction: Constructing with only ruler or only compass

-It is impossible to take a square root with just a ruler, so some things that cannot be constructed with a ruler can be constructed with a compass; but (by the Poncelet–Steiner theorem) given a single circle and its center, they can be constructed.
+The same cannot be said with constructions using only a ruler.
+Using just a ruler, it is impossible to take a square root, or mark the midpoint of a segment; but (by the Poncelet–Steiner theorem) given a single circle and its center, they can be constructed.

 Extended constructions

 The ancient Greeks classified constructions into three major categories, depending on the complexity of the tools required for their solution.
 If a construction used only a straightedge and compass, it was called planar; if it also required one or more conic sections (other than the circle), then it was called solid; the third category included all constructions that did not fall into either of the other two categories.
 This categorization meshes nicely with the modern algebraic point of view.
 A complex number that can be expressed using only the field operations and square roots (as described above) has a planar construction.
 A complex number that includes also the extraction of cube roots has a solid construction.

 In the language of fields, a complex number that is planar has degree a power of two, and lies in a field extension that can be broken down into a tower of fields where each extension has degree two.
 A complex number that has a solid construction has degree with prime factors of only two and three, and lies in a field extension that is at the top of a tower of fields where each extension has degree 2 or 3.